-(1) Mr. Siripol Yodmuangchareon Chairman of the Nomination and Remuneration Committee
+1. Mr. Siripol Yodmuangchareon Chairman of the Nomination and Remuneration Committee

+Mr. Somchai Pipitvijitkorn

+Nomination and Remuneration Committee Member

+Mr. Nava Chantanasurakon

-(2) Mr. Somchai Pipitvijitkorn(3) Mr. Nava ChantanasurakonNomination and Remuneration Committee Member
+Nomination and Remuneration Committee Member

-(4) Mr. Yongyuth Malithong Secretary to the Nomination and Remuneration Committee
+4. Mr. Yongyuth Malithong Secretary to the Nomination and Remuneration Committee

-The Nomination and Remuneration Committee has performed the duties, as assigned by the Board of Directors, which are summarized as follows:
+The duties performed as assigned by the Board of Directors consist of: